dianaow/d3-network-time/README.md

 ## Examples

+- an [example](https://github.com/dianaow/d3-network-time/blob/master/example/index.html) for a highly connected graph
-- an [example](https://github.com/dianaow/d3-network-time/blob/master/example/index.html) showing how to use the API
+- an [example](https://github.com/dianaow/d3-network-time/blob/master/example/index.html) for a disjointed graph, showing how to use the API with element styling

 ## Installing